Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: Benchmark Structure

 \subsubsection{Base Environments}

-Environments are required to have a base class that implements deterministic single state step and reward functions ---which return the deterministic next individual states and rewards given the current individual state, aggregate state and a single action--- and functions determining when the environment sequence has terminated or truncated.
+Environments are required to have a base class that implements \emph{deterministic} single state step and reward functions ---which return the deterministic next individual states (i.e. $T(s_t, a_t, \mu_t, z_t)$; we use $T$ rather than $\mathcal{T}$ to show that the transition is deterministic) and rewards (i.e. $R(s_t, a_t, \mu_t, z_t)$) given the current individual state, aggregate state and a single action--- and functions determining when the environment sequence has terminated or truncated.